Hyperobjekt/dignity-and-debt/content/projects/student-debt-initiative.md

 has_modal: true
 type: projects
 social_image: null
-social_description: The VizE Lab and Dignity+Debt are calling for data visualizations, maps, or short documentary films and photography that portray student loan debt.
+social_description: The Dignity + Debt Network is working on a number of fronts to explore issues and solutions for student loan debt traps.
 description: The Dignity + Debt Network is working on a number of fronts to explore issues and solutions for student loan debt traps.
 These include the recent “Digging out With Dignity” conference at Princeton University,